HBPVIS/ZeroEQ/doc/feature/httpServer.md

 Resolved: Yes, when maintenance becomes a burden.

-Removing the generic conversion and emiting specific code in the generator simplifies the implementation significantly.
+Removing the generic conversion and emitting specific code in the generator simplifies the implementation significantly.
 It does however remove the capability to translate to and from JSON in an indepent component which does not have access to the application-specific